Ne-Yo

 Ethnicity: African-American

-Ne-Yo is an American R&B singer, songwriter, record producer, actor, and dancer.
+Ne-Yo is an American R&B singer, songwriter, actor, dancer, and record producer.
+He is also known as Gogo.

 A 23andMe DNA test whose results Ne-Yo displayed on his Twitter page stated that his genetic ancestry is: